jenkinsci/cloudshare-docker-plugin/BUILD.md

     - This will launch a Jenkins instance at `http://localhost:8081/jenkins` with the plugin loaded.
     - To change the version of Jenkins that the debugger runs, edit `pom.xml`.

+# Releasing

+To publish the plugin publicly (to the global Jenkins plugin index) run `make release`.
+It will take care of tagging for you in Git, so don't tag the commit yourself - let the release procedure do it.